ym2151-tone-editor

 Interactive Mode (Default)

-In interactive mode, the server continuously streams audio and only sends register write commands when parameters are changed.
+In interactive mode, the server continuously streams audio, and only register write commands are sent when parameters change.
 This provides more efficient and smoother audio feedback.

 Legacy Mode